Southern Television broadcast interruption: Event

-The interruption ceased shortly after the statement had been delivered, transmissions returning to normal shortly after the beginning of the 1947 Merrie Melodies cartoon The Goofy Gophers.
-Later in the evening, Southern Television apologised for what it described as "a breakthrough in sound" for some viewers.
+The interruption ceased shortly after the statement had been delivered, with transmissions returning to normal shortly after the beginning of the 1947 Merrie Melodies cartoon The Goofy Gophers.
+After the cartoon had ended, Southern Television, which had been unaware of the interruption at the time and only learned of it when viewers began to call in, apologised for the interference in sound experienced by some viewers.
 ITN also reported on the incident in its own late-evening Saturday bulletin.